You have no items in your shopping cart.

 If you are in the United Kingdom or European Union, you may have the following additional data protection rights:

 7. Complaints process

 If you believe that we have breached, or potentially breached our privacy obligations, please contact the Privacy Officer in the first instance using the contact details set out below.
 Depending on the nature of the breach or potential breach, we may ask for further confirmation of identity, details of the complaint and/or that the request is submitted in writing for audit and compliance purposes.

-We may disclose your personal or credit-related information with third parties where this is permitted by law or for any of the purposes mentioned in section 5.
-Third parties include:
+We may disclose your personal or credit-related information to third parties where this is permitted by New Zealand or international laws or for any of the purposes mentioned in section 5 or where we are legally required to.